Activity Centres

 The Elsternwick Structure Plan was adopted in 2023 and associated Amendment C256 was exhibited in early 2025.
 Council received several submissions to this exhibition and is advocating for the Elsternwick Structure Plan and these submissions to be included in the planning for the Elsternwick activity centre under the Activity Centres Program.

 Elsternwick activity centre is part of Tranche 2 of the Victorian Government’s Activity Centre Program.
-Phase 1 engagement for this centre is currently underway to understand place.
+Phase 1 engagement for this centre took place from October–November 2025.
+Final plans and permanent planning controls for the centre are expected to be approved by the Minister for Planning by mid-2026.

 Bentleigh Structure Plan and proposed Amendment C262